1. Server stalked

 I made sure that I kept eye contact with her as I handed her the bill and the exact amount in cash.
 Her face fell when she realized she had been flirting with the wrong person throughout our meal.

 We got scammed at a fake restaurant in Bologna.
 I can't believe we fell for it.

-The place got me by looking all bohemian and rustic, so of course you think it's a local place right?
+The place was all bohemian and rustic, so of course you’d think it's a local place right?
 Plus it was off the beaten track.
 Usually these traps are right in a major tourist area.

-Since it's right outside our bed and breakfast, I make a reservation.
+Since it was right outside our bed and breakfast, I made a reservation.
 I should have known something was up when he wanted a deposit.
-If this happens to you in Italy, run, don't walk, towards the door.
+If this happens to you in Italy, run, don't walk towards the door.

 The scam is that the owner's afraid that you'll hear the truth about the restaurant when you tell someone you are going there, and then you won't come for dinner.